Venice, FL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Venice, FL has net metering through both major utility providers serving the area.
-Florida Power & Light (FPL) and Duke Energy offer 1:1 net metering, meaning you receive full retail rate credits for excess solar energy sent to the grid.
+Yes, Venice has net metering through Florida Power & Light (FPL) and Duke Energy Florida.
+Both utilities offer 1:1 net metering, meaning you receive full retail rate credits for excess solar energy your system sends to the grid during each billing cycle.

-Yes, solar panels increase home value in Venice, FL.
-Research from Zillow shows solar panels increase home value by 4.1% on average nationwide, with Florida homes seeing similar benefits due to strong solar adoption.
+Yes, solar panels typically increase home value in Venice.
+Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.